Donald Trump Jr. Praises Planned Parenthood For ‘Courage’ In Addressing Joe Biden Sexual Assault Allegation

 The statement claimed that allegations of sexual assault against anyone seeking elected office should be addressed “seriously” as a “systemic problem” as well as while holding a “sense of personal responsibility.”

-Trump Jr. previously clashed with Planned Parenthood over a tweet by their branch in Trexlertown, Pennsylvania, which suggested that Disney needs a princess character that has experienced an abortion.
+Trump Jr. previously clashed with Planned Parenthood over a tweet by their branch in Trexlertown, Pennsylvania, a message which suggested that Disney needs a princess character that has experienced an abortion.
 While the tweet was later deleted, Trump Jr. attacked the comment for allegedly pushing identity politics on young children, The Cut reported.

 We need Disney Princesses that let kids enjoy childhood rather than subjecting them to never ending identity politics. #DisneyPrincess